rnabioco/rbi-website/content/post/2019/mukherjee-boettcher/index.md

 projects: []
 ---

-Neelanjan Mukherjee is one of five University of Colorado biomedical researchers named Boettcher Investigators.
+RBI faculty member Neelanjan Mukherjee, PhD is one of five new Boettcher Investigators.

 This year is the 10th class to receive research funding through the